-The best part of the course is that the trainers like Jorgen are very calm when he explains things, so it doesn’t stress you out.
-He made you feel like you’ve done ok and tells you what you can work on, so you feel like you have achieved something.
+The best part of the course is that the trainers are very calm when they explain things, so it doesn’t stress you out.
+They made you feel like you’ve done ok and tells you what you can work on, so you feel like you have achieved something.
 It was really good.

 I think this course gives you a good skill to have, because you don’t know what’s going to happen – if you have to save someone in a scenario and knowing how to do it.
 You make good friends and to share the information with someone, to show them what they can do.

 I would definitely recommend this course.
 All my friends definitely need to hear about this course and they need to do this course!
 We need trainers in Australia teaching this. – Novita